dabapps/django-log-request-id/README.md

 Logging other user attributes
 --------------------

 If you would like to log another user attribute instead of user ID, this can be specified with the `LOG_USER_ATTRIBUTE` setting.
-Eg. to log the username, use: `LOG_USER_ATTRIBUTE = "username"`
+Eg. to log the username, use: `LOG_USER_ATTRIBUTE = "username"`.
+If this setting is set to `None`, no user attribute will be logged.

 License
 -------